jlam55555/c99-compiler/README.md

 definitions and prototype scopes are implemented.
 A universal AST node print function can print the entire AST statement tree (declarations are printed separately, as they are being declared).
-Statements (expression statements, block statements, and control flow) have been implemented.
+Statements (expression statements, block statements, and control flow), labels have been implemented.

 TODO
-- Finish the printing function (almost done)
-- Labels (almost done)
+- Redeclaration of extern variables is allowed, but need to check for compatibility and narrow type to strictest intersection of the two types (for now redeclaration of extern variable with any type is allowed (BAD))
 - Recursive declaration validation
-- Allow redeclaration of compatible extern variables (will require a recursive "compatibility checker")
-- Allow void abstract fn parameter in function def (and then only void)
 - Convert array to pointers in function parameter lists

+##### Quad Generation
+TODO
+- Everything

 ---